ms-iot/content/en-US/Samples/HelloBlinkyBackgroundPython.md

 ### Load the project in Visual Studio

-You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/ms-iot/samples/archive/develop.zip) and navigating to the `samples-develop\BlinkyHeadless\Python`.
+You can find the source code for this sample by downloading a zip of all of our samples [here](https://github.com/ms-iot/samples/archive/develop.zip) and navigating to the `samples-develop\HelloBlinkyBackground\Python`.
 Make a copy of the folder on your disk and open the project from Visual Studio.

 If you're building for MinnowBoard Max, select `x86` in the architecture drop down.
 If you're building for Raspberry Pi 2 or 3, select `ARM`.